 You are what you eat, or at least that’s how the saying goes.

-But it’s probably more realistic to say, “You are what you eat that your body digests.”
+But it’s probably more realistic to say, “You are what your body digests and absorbs.”

 In this article, we’ll talk about your digestive health and the role it plays in your body.
-We’ll also talk about how you can improve your digestive health should you be experiencing the negative side effects of bad health.
+We’ll also talk about how you can improve your digestive health should you be experiencing the negative side effects of poor digestive health.

 There are a lot of different signs that you may be suffering from poor digestive health.
-Here are six of those signs you’ll likely recognize quickly.
+Here are five of those signs you’ll likely recognize quickly.

 Let’s talk about these a bit more.

 If you’re experiencing stomach problems, your stomach is one of the first things that will tell you about it.